 The river flow stops thundering before the tall enormous cliff near the beach.
 Rather than making this “crash” a disaster, the flow creates a stunning, blue puddle instead.
 This long puddle cuts the beach into two parts.
 It boils down to the edge of the beach, creating a strong fusion with the salty seawater.
 A mesmerizing view to witness.

-As the puddle lays one meter high, visitors need to pass the puddle with wooden boats.
+As the puddle lies one meter high, visitors need to pass the puddle with wooden boats.
 On the edge of the beach, colorful wooden boats line up.
 Ready to bring anyone to the main beach.
-However, in particular days, the water puddle does not set that high.
+However, on particular days, the water puddle does not set that high.
 Beachgoers can pass the puddle by walking straight.

 Not only welcome with the stunning landscape of the sea.
 Guests will also be welcome with huge cliffs that surround the beach.
-In the north cliff, a track to a huge lighthouse sets in.
+On the north cliff, a track to a huge lighthouse sets in.
 Although the track has yet to develop.
-The views that people will find upstairs is worth the walk.
+The views that people will find upstairs are worth the walk.

-Baron beach is well-known for its richness of the seafood.
-Fresh fish, crabs, shrimps, lobsters, and other seafood are sell in the fish market.
+Baron beach is well-known for its richness of seafood.
+Fresh fish, crabs, shrimp, lobsters, and other seafood are sold in the fish market.
 Guests might also choose and pick seafood themselves and cook it right away in the restaurant.

 Compare to other beaches, seafood in Baron is cheaper.
 Tips, come in the morning to have fresh seafood brought right after the fishing boats arrived.